IDT-ITI/TSalV360/README.md

 # TSalV360: A Method and Dataset for Text-driven Saliency Detection in 360-Degrees Videos

 * This repository provides code, dataset usage instructions, and trained model from our paper **"TSalV360: A Method and Dataset for Text-driven Saliency Detection in 360-Degrees Videos"**, written by Ioannis Kontostathis, Evlampios Apostolidis and Vasileios Mezaris, and accepted for publication in the Proceedings of the IEEE Int.
 Conf. on Content-Based Multimedia Indexing (CBMI 2025), Dublin, Ireland, Oct.
 2025.
-* This software can be used to train our text-driven 360-degree video saliency detection model, TSalV360.
+* This software can be used to train our TSalV360 method for text-driven 360-degrees video saliency detection.
 We provide the TSV360 dataset, which was constructed for training and evaluating deep-learning models on the text-driven 360-degree video saliency task.
 Once trained, the model takes a text prompt and a 360-degree video in ERP frames as input, and generates saliency maps based on the given description.
 * This repository includes:
-  * Installation instructions for cloning the repository
+  * Installation instructions for cloning the repository.
-  * Details on how we constructed the TSV360 dataset and how to download it
+  * Details on how we constructed the TSV360 dataset and how to download it.
-  * Instructions on how to train and run inference with the TSV360 model
+  * Instructions on how to train and run the TSalV360 method for text-driven 360-degrees video saliency detection.
   * Other details (license, citation, acknowledgements)

 ## Installation
-To generate the TSV360 dataset and/or use the TSalV360 approach, first clone the repository:
+To generate the TSV360 dataset and/or use the TSalV360 method, first clone the repository:
 ```
 git clone https://github.com/IDT-ITI/TSalV360
 ```